wrbarnett/.github.io/README.md

 This example demonstrates basic data cleaning techniques using Python.

 - **File**: `data_cleaning.py`
-- **Description**: This script creates a table with demographic and clinical variables, then populates it using data from a CSV file.
+- **Description**: This script performs data cleaning tasks such as handling missing values and formatting data for analysis.

 ###
 ## Installation